 Wait time is the time an aircraft, crew and passengers wait on the tarmac for the departure of the next leg of the air charter itinerary.
-In general, private jet passengers experience lower wait times, both in frequency and duration, than commercial air travellers.
+In general, private jet passengers experience lower wait times, both in frequency and duration, than commercial air travelers.
 This is due to a number of reasons.

 Additionally, charter jets are typically smaller in size than most commercial aircraft.
 They require less room to maneuver and are able to taxi towards the runway more efficiently as a result.